The Perfect Kuala Lumpur Itinerary for 2 Days – First Timers Guide to KL

 Have an extra day or two?
 Make sure you check our Genting Highlands.
 The mountaintop resort is home to an array of activities and attractions that the whole family will love!

-Related: ‘Should you travel to Penang or Langkawi in Malaysia?‘
+Related: ‘Should you travel to Penang or Langkawi in Malaysia?

 Batu Caves

-Start your KL Itinerary with an early rise to beat the crowds (Like real early.
-Pre breaky early) at the famous Batu Caves!
-This colourful landmark is one of Kuala Lumpur’s most visited tourist attractions and religious sites.
 A limestone hill comprising three major caves is reached via a colourful staircase.
 Incorporated with interior limestone formations said to be around 400 million years old, the temple is considered an important religious landmark by Hindus.
 Cathedral Cave – the largest in Batu Caves, houses several Hindu shrines beneath its 100-metre-high arched ceiling.
-At the foot of Batu Hill are two other cave temples – the Art Gallery Cave and Museum Cave – which houses numerous Hindu statues and paintings.

 Located approximately 11 kilometres to the north of Kuala Lumpur which can be reached via private car, or Take Intrakota bus No 11D from the Central Market or the Cityliner bus No 69 at Jalan Pudu.
 Taxis are also available anywhere around the city to Batu Caves.